ms2data/ms2-quick-start/README.md

 It includes the business logic that makes the raw data useful in business terms.
 Instead of 5 different data analysts all writing slightly different queries to compute "revenue", the semantic model defines definition of each measure that can be used by all analysts.

-### What's in the this Quick Start?
-MS2 helps you create and deploy semantic models of your business data — quickly and at scale.
-In this section, you'll use MS2's VS Code extension to:

-1. **Build a semantic model** using the MS2 AI Copilot
-2. **Create a view** to validate and iterate on your model
-3. **Publish your work** to the MS2 service for broader use

 ## Step 0: Get Set Up